 With the advent of the Internet and numerous sites like CareerBuilder and LinkedIn, job searching has become largely electronic.
 Yet hiring a sales team, especially those who will become long-term loyal assets to your firm, remains a difficult task.

 However, with all of our advanced technology, word-of-mouth is still a powerful and effective tool, not only in selling, but in recruiting sales people as well.
 When sales people are doing well, making good money and happy in their position, it seems natural that they would tell their friends.
 Nevertheless, it does not happen automatically.

-Below are a few thoughts to help you focus more on personal recruiting to build your sales team.
+Our Sales Management Training will provide you with some proven hiring tips and below are a few thoughts to help you focus more on personal recruiting to build your sales team.